 It’s also easy to slip vegetables into soups, stews and casseroles.
 To make them even more stealth, puree them in a blender and use them to thicken soup.
 What kid doesn’t love chips?
 Give them kale chips roasted in the oven instead of potato chips.

-More Ways to Get Kids to Eat Vegetables
+More Ways to Get Kids to Eat Fruits and Vegetables

 When your kids are screaming for pizza, serve it piled high with veggies.
 Most kids won’t turn down pizza even if it’s veggie pizza.
 Instead of a sandwich, serve your kids wraps.
 They’ll hold more vegetables.
 Sprinkle shredded cheese lightly on vegetables and let the kids watch the cheese melt in the oven to get them motivated to eat them.
 Just as importantly, let them choose the vegetables your family eats, as long as it’s not just potatoes.
 Encourage them to choose different ones and let them help in the preparation.